quentinwendegass/Simple-Scroll-Animation/README.md

  The property is used to change the style object of an node.
 It has to be lower camel case f.e.
 BackgroundColor, borderRadius, ...

  The value mapper is a function that returns the value.
-The mapper has the value array and the unit as an argument.
+The mapper gets the values and the unit as an argument.

   For example: